voxmea/conduit/doc/conduit.rst

 - Conduit places no requirements on structure or layout of model code
 - Can integrate into existing modeling infrastructure
-- Event scheduling is orthogonal (but Roanoke is happy to share our event scheduling)
+- Event scheduling is orthogonal (but examples are provided)
 - Gradual integration is easy

     - Use existing infrastructure at large boundaries, use conduit everywhere else